peteroupc/peteroupc.github.io/randomfunc.md

 - The [**pseudocode conventions**](https://peteroupc.github.io/pseudocode.html) apply to this document.
 - The following notation for intervals is used: [`a`, `b`) means "`a` or greater, but less than `b`".  (`a`, `b`) means "greater than `a`, but less than `b`".  (`a`, `b`] means "greater than `a` and less than or equal to `b`". [`a`, `b`] means "`a` or greater and `b` or less".
 - `log1p(x)` is equivalent to `ln(1 + x)` and is a "robust" alternative to `ln(1 + x)` where `x` is a floating-point number (Pedersen 2018\)[^1].
-- `MakeRatio(n, d)` creates a rational number with the given numerator `n` and denominator `d`.
+- `MakeRatio(n, d)` creates a rational number with the specified numerator `n` and denominator `d`.
-- `Sum(list)` calculates the sum of the numbers in the given list of integers or rational numbers.
+- `Sum(list)` calculates the sum of the numbers in the specified list of integers or rational numbers.
 (Summing floating-point numbers naïvely can introduce round-off errors.)

 <a id=Uniform_Random_Integers></a>